Home » Team

 I lead the Sahu Lab research groups based in Oslo and Helsinki.

-I am a genomics scientist by training with specialization in cancer research, mainly in transcription factor function and gene regulation in cancer.
+I am a genomics scientist by training with specialization in cancer research, mainly in transcription factor function, epigenetics and gene regulation in cancer.

 The goal of my research is to understand the role of non-coding regulatory genome in human diseases aiming towards precision translational medicine.

-I’m a post-doctoral researcher at Sahu lab in Oslo and my work involves computational analysis of genomics datasets to understand the role of epigenome programming in human cancers.
+I’m a post-doctoral researcher in Sahu lab in Oslo and my work involves computational analysis of genomics datasets to understand the role of epigenome programming in human cancers.

 I received my PhD in Informatics from the University of Verona in Italy.